Home Fruit Production: Apples

 What cultivar or rootstock to plant?

 Apple trees generally consist of two parts, the scion and the rootstock.
 The scion cultivar determines the type of apple and the fruiting habit of the tree.
 The rootstock determines the earliness to bear fruit, the overall size of the tree, and its longevity.
-Both the scion and rootstock affect the pest susceptibility and the cold hardiness of the tree.
+Both the scion and rootstock affect the disease susceptibility and the cold hardiness of the tree.
 Thus, careful selection of both the cultivar and the rootstock will contribute to the fruit quality over the life of the tree.

 Apple trees on dwarfing rootstocks are recommended to facilitate training, pruning, spraying and harvesting.
 Trees on dwarfing rootstocks also start producing fruit the second season after planting and generally have a life span of about 20 years.
 A dwarf tree can still be 15 feet tall when grown in Missouri.
 When purchasing a tree from a nursery, often the consumer does not get to choose the rootstock that induces the dwarfing habit of the trees.
-However, when it is possible to select the rootstock, G-16 and M. 9 are recommended.
+However, when it is possible to select the rootstock, those listed above are recommended.
 M.9 rootstock is susceptible to fire blight when environmental conditions are favorable for the disease and can be injured by freezing temperatures in early fall before the tree is acclimated to cold weather.
-Apple trees on semidwarf rootstocks such as M.7A or G.30 are large trees (up to 20 feet tall) at maturity.
+Apple trees on semidwarf rootstocks such as EMLA.7, M.7A or G.30 are large trees (up to 20 feet tall) at maturity.
 Trees on semidwarf rootstocks generally begin to produce fruit four years after planting and continue to bear for 25 years.
 Trees on M.7A rootstock are vigorous, but produce several rootstock suckers, which should be pruned annually.
 In Missouri, M.26 rootstock should be avoided because of its susceptibility to fire blight.
 Another problematic rootstock is MM.106, which is susceptible to crown rot disease during rainy seasons.

 - When to plant

 Apples should be planted in late March or before April 15 when the soil is thawed and air temperatures are cool.
 Apple trees purchased in containers can be planted in mid- to late October.
-While fall is a good time to plant fruit trees, bare root trees are not available from nurseries at this time.
+While fall is a good time to plant fruit trees, bare root trees are not usually available from nurseries at this time.

 - Where to plant